-In general terms, we find that the Discussion paper (DP) provides a complete picture of the issues to be included in the new CF, but it has to be pointed out that sometimes there is a need a more for conceptual approach.
+In general terms, we find that the Discussion paper (DP) provides a complete picture of the issues to be included in the new CF, but it has to be pointed out that sometimes there is a need for a more conceptual approach.
 This is, in particular, the case of OCI, which is one of the most important issues to be addressed to improve the overall consistency of IFRS and for which the analysis included in the Discussion paper seems to be wholly inadequate.

-Section 8 of the Discussion paper bases the analysis on this topic admitting, as a starting point, that OCI provides useful information to financial statements to the users and then focusing on recycling and on the consequences that would derive from imposing, prohibit or permit recycling.
+Section 8 of the Discussion paper bases the analysis on this topic admitting, as a starting point, that OCI provides useful information to the users of financial statements and then focusing on recycling and on the consequences that would derive from imposing, prohibit or permit recycling.